Submitting For Vassar Miller Prize in Poetry

 PAGE CONTENTS 3 minute read.

-Door to Remain was chosen by Karl Kirchwey and will be published in April 2022
+Felling was chosen by Greg Fraser and will be published in April 2024

-The University of North Texas Press announces the 2022 Vassar Miller Prize in Poetry.
+The University of North Texas Press announces the 2024 Vassar Miller Prize in Poetry.
 The winner of this annual award will receive $1000 and publication by UNT Press.
-This year’s judge will be announced.
+This year’s judge is Melissa Range.
 To avoid conflicts of interest, current or former students of the judge and series editor John Poch should not enter.

 Dates for Submission